appxpy/NNFS/README.md

 This is a pet project developed by [appxpy](https://github.com/appxpy) and [brazenoptimist](https://github.com/brazenoptimist) for educational purposes at the Higher School of Economics (HSE) in Moscow.
 The project aims to build a simple neural network from scratch using C++17.

-NNFS includes the header-only core library "NNFSCore" that allows users to build their custom neural networks for educational purposes.
+NNFS includes the header-only core library "NNFS" that allows users to build their custom neural networks for educational purposes.
 Users can configure layers and activation functions according to their needs.

 ## Getting Started